jenkinsci/oic-auth-plugin/docs/developer/AD-FS/setup-test-instance.md

 10. The install will start, after a short while you will be signed out and Windows restarted.
 The restart will take longer than normal when reconfiguring the system.

+> **Note**
+> Use the "Active Directory Users and Groups" snap in to create users and groups for testing.
+To test groups the Group Type should be a "Security Group"

-### Configure Active Directory Federation Services
+## Configure Active Directory Federation Services

 The fun part.....